RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### is_set

-    - **description**: If set to true, this QNode represents a set of nodes that are all in common between the two other linked QNodes
+    - If set to true, this QNode represents a set of nodes that are all in common between the two other linked QNodes

     - Acceptable input types: boolean.